 Whether you're building a smart home system, optimizing a greenhouse environment, or adding environmental awareness to your maker project, accurately measuring carbon dioxide (CO₂) is key to success.
-But with a wide array of CO₂ sensors on the market—NDIR, Photoacoustic (PAS), Electrochemical—which one is the right fit for your Arduino, ESP32, or Raspberry Pi project?
+But with a wide array of CO₂ sensors on the market—NDIR, Photoacoustic (PAS), Electrochemical, and now Thermal Conductivity (TC)—which one is the right fit for your Arduino, ESP32, or Raspberry Pi project?

 At DFRobot, we understand the importance of choosing the right hardware.
 This guide will break down the core technologies behind different CO₂ sensors, teach you how to read their key specifications, and provide a clear comparison matrix to help you quickly and confidently select the perfect CO₂ sensor for your next build.